Anime is a “small” window into what Japan has to offer. But it’s not the full picture.

 Working in the anime industry and running your own anime business is hard in Japan.
 It’s one of those industries where loving what you do is even more important than what you get paid.

-Because the hours you work is so insane that once your shift is over, the money is an after thought because you have so little time to do anything else.
+Because the hours you work is so insane that once your shift is over, the

 This is mostly true for employees though.